 - Tumor lysis syndrome.
-This medicine may act on the cancer cells very quickly.
+This drug may act on the cancer cells very quickly.
 This may affect how your kidneys work and can be life-threatening. - Severe decrease in the number of white blood cells.
-This may raise your risk of infection. - Neutropenic fever.
-A type of fever that can develop when you have a very low number of white blood cells which can be life-threatening. - · Risk of severe and life-threatening infections
+This may raise your risk of infection. - Risk of severe and life-threatening infections